February 15, 2019 the Fort Wayne Police Department on Facebook posted a photo and this statement:

 for further information, check out these websites about the CCC program in Indiana:

 - Photo of CCC Co.
 1590, Camp SCS-19, August 14, 1940, Fort Wayne, Indiana at The Genealogy Center.
 Contributed by Myron Huffman.
 There is a link to a high-resolution version of this photo clear enough to allow identification of the men in the photo.
+The location was discussed October 23, 2018 by ACGSI on Facebook.

 - Photo of Site of Old CCC Camp D-2 Co.
 1590 1933-1942 by Daniel Baker taken September 14, 2012 on flickr.com.